 “Running an organic farm means we constantly have to be in touch with the requirements of our consumers, scale our market garden production and reduce our inputs and costs wherever possible,” Christina said.

-Christina will use her Nuffield Scholarship to travel throughout Europe, the Netherlands, India and Canada as she researches innovative and productive sustainable food systems.
+Christina travelled throughout Europe, the Netherlands, USA and Canada as she researched innovative and productive sustainable food systems.